Migrants

 Under MPP, large settlements of migrants cropped up in Mexico along the border.
 Conditions in these camps were squalid and dangerous with migrants vulnerable to criminal groups.

-In the first few hours of his presidency, President Joe Biden stopped the policy of sending migrants back to Mexico under MPP and allowed migrants in Mexico to come to the United States to await their asylum hearings.
+In the first few hours of his presidency, Biden stopped the policy of sending migrants back to Mexico under MPP and allowed migrants in Mexico to come to the United States to await their asylum hearings.
 This effectively ended MPP until a Texas district court ruled in August 2021 that the program had to be reinstated as the Biden administration hadn’t properly phased it out.

 Temporary Protected Status